Iran, what the media don't tell

 Food and energy

 The modern high-output food production swallows a lot of energy.
 In the US the production of 1 unit of energy in food demands 1.56 unit of fossil energy.
 When we also take into account transportation, processing, packaging, distribution, conservation and cooking, 1 unit of energy in food demands not less than 7.36 units of fossil energy.
 [7] The biggest threat for the intensive agriculture in 2008 is the doubling of the price of fertilizers, as a result of the oil-crisis.
 [8] Products of high-output agriculture will become too expensive for a large part of the world population.
-The biggest economy in energy can be made with traditionally produced food from farmers in the neighbourhood.
+The biggest savings in energy can be had by growing food locally and without artificial fertilizers or chemicals.

 Continuing is war

-With the present size of the world population it is quite certain, that there will not be enough food and energy in the coming 75 years.
-If the world population does not shrink radically and the strive for economic growth is not banned, more and more of our children will be sent to war to get more food and energy.
-(Of course these wars will be camouflaged as peace-keeping operations, development aid, democratisations and anything else the leaders of industrialized countries come up with to avoid the nasty taste of murder and robbery to their people.)
+With the present size of the world population it is quite certain that there will not be enough food and energy in the coming 75 years.
+If the world population does not shrink radically and the push for economic growth is not abandoned, more and more of our children will be sent to war to secure more food and energy.
+(Of course these wars will be camouflaged as peace-keeping operations, development aid, democratizations and anything else the leaders of industrialized countries come up with to avoid the nasty taste of murder and robbery to their citizens.)

 Growth-model

-The always increasing availability of energy did not only allow an explosive growth of the population, but also came with economic models that function according to the principal of endless economic growth.
-They assume an always increasing availability of raw materials, energy, working force and consumers.
+The always increasing availability of energy not only allowed an explosive growth of the population, but it also created economic models that function according to the principal of endless economic growth.
+They assume an always increasing availability of raw materials, energy, work force and consumers.

-Although the decrease in available energy has already started on the export markets, we still don't have solutions for our economy - except warfare.
+Although the decrease in available energy becomes visible on the export markets, we still don't have solutions for our economy - except warfare.
 For the moment there is a lack of consciousness, knowledge and comprehension.

 Slimming-model